zreecespieces/perler-pattern-generator/README.md

 # ✨ Instant Perler Pattern ✨

 Instantly turn any image into a perler pattern!
-Plus tons of ease of use features to adjust the image and get the exact pattern you want.
-Enjoy!
+Perler beads are a type of bead that can be arranged in a grid and pressed with an iron to create a pattern resembling pixel art.

+I built this web application to create a user-friendly interface for converting normal images into perler patterns with features like image upload, direct pattern editing, color replacement, and custom grid size.

+The tool is designed to be both beginner-friendly and powerful, allowing users to create custom patterns with ease.
+This makes it really easy for people to visualize and create custom patterns.

+It's common to make perlers and string them into necklaces, bracelets, and other accessories.
+These are often traded or given away at music festivals.

 ## 🎨 Features